 Nikolai is a Project Manager for a U.S.-based, non-governmental organization, the Wildlife Conservation Society (former Bronx Zoo) in the far eastern part of Russia.
 He primarily manages the organization’s local community projects including education, sustainable use of

 Conservation is the cornerstone to my ambition and career goals.
 Protection of natural resources through planned management has guided me through the investigation of many environmental problems.
-I have conducted natural resource management for the National Park Servic
+I have conducted natural resource management for the National Park Service

-Nate Anderson has varied professional experience in conservation, education and forestry, most recently working as a forest land specialist for Long View Forest Management in Charlestown, NH, and as an instructor and program coordinator for the Student Conservation Assoc
+Nate Anderson has varied professional experience in conservation, education and forestry, most recently working as a forest land specialist for Long View Forest Management in Charlestown, NH, and as an instructor and program coordinator for the Student Conservation Associ

 Carlos is a Spanish native who received his B.S. in zoology from the University Complutense of Madrid.
 He spent 10 years researching nature conservation, and as a scientific advisor of the Bearded Vulture recovery program at the Pyrenees.